The RiskModels Hierarchical Factor Model

 Before buying a "diversified" mutual fund, check its L3 decomposition.
 If 80% of its ER comes from the market, you're paying active management fees for passive beta.

-The residual () at L3 is your true idiosyncratic return.
-Positive residuals over time = alpha.
-Negative = underperformance that can't be blamed on "the market was down."
+The residual return (compounded ) at L3 is the stock-specific return.
+A persistently positive residual return is evidence relevant to selection skill; a negative one is underperformance that can't be blamed on "the market was down."

 Additional Resources